dbutz/SchoolSite-Pro-Docs/dataManagement/organizingData.md

 ## SchoolSite Pro Folder
 The SchoolSite Pro folder can be organized in a variety of ways.
-One solution is to create a subfolder for redistricting plans and a second subfolder for projections.
+One solution is to create a subfolder for redistricting plans and a second subfolder for forecasts.
 Each folder would contain a SchoolSite Pro geodatabase with the appropriate items.
-By maintaining your projections and redistricting plans under the SchoolSite Pro folder in a particular school year, the user can always go back to revisit  (ie. open within SchoolSite Pro) the projections or boundary plan options considered in previous years.
+By maintaining your forecasts and redistricting plans under the SchoolSite Pro folder in a particular school year, the user can always go back to revisit  (ie. open within SchoolSite Pro) the forecasts or boundary plan options considered in previous years.